The uniquely focused advertising channel for Ireland's IFS industry and EU27 Cross Border Financial Services

 Fintel's other websites & publications include

 The Finance Dublin Yearbook - click hereAviation Finance - our world-leading publication on the financing and economics of air transport - 3 p.c. of global GDP FINANCEjobs.ie - the careers and jobs website of Finance magazine & Finance Dublin FINANCE-magazine.com - Ireland's financial services magazine, established in 1987.
-The Financial Centres Summit, Dublin, Ireland - Read the Social Media about it on our Summit Homepage Social Media feed on Twitter here.
-Date for your diary for 2018 :- Financial Centres Summit, 2 & 3rd October 2018
+The Financial Centres Summit, Dublin, October, 2019 The Aviation Finance Conference - October, 2019.

-Advertising and Sponsorship opportunities are available at our Summit, in our publications and on our websites.
-For further details and rates please e-mail Martina Bermingham at: email@example.com or phone us: 353 1 293 0566.
-To see the forward Editorial Calendar for Finance Dublin please request a copy by email here or contact Dustin O'Neill or John Stanley at tel: 353 1 293 0566.
+For further details of the Advertising and Sponsorship opportunities during 2020 and 2021 please e-mail Martina Bermingham at: email@example.com or phone us: 353 1 293 0566.
+To see the forward Editorial Calendar for Finance Dublin please request a copy by email here or contact John Stanley or Dustin O'Neill at tel: 353 1 293 0566.